danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 Such definitions require the [ConstraintKinds](https://downloads.haskell.org/ghc/latest/docs/html/users_guide/glasgow_exts.html?highlight=constraintkinds#extension-ConstraintKinds) extension.

-(At one point I tried to make the abstract class `Key` to stand for a combination of constraints like type `type Key k = (Eq k, Hashable k)` but I couldn't make it work.)

 The `Main` module instantiates the library both ways and creates two maps with `Int` keys. `Int` has `Eq`, `Ord` and `Hashable` instances, so both